How to Apply for Prospective Students

 Important Note for International Students: Financial assistance is secured at the time of your entry to Carleton.
 Given the limited funding available to international students, we will NOT consider new applications for aid once you have enrolled.
 You should make your plans for attendance at Carleton with the financial aid you have been awarded for your first year.
 International students awarded assistance can assume that level of aid will continue during the four years at Carleton.
 However, you should not assume that increased aid will be available in subsequent years.
 With this in mind, aid applications after the first year are not required.
 But, the Certification of Finances is required each year to renew your visa status.

-Outside scholarships (assistance from sources other than Carleton) must be reported to the Director of Student Financial Services.
+Outside scholarships (assistance from sources other than Carleton) must be reported to the Office of Student Financial Services in writing.
 Since financial need is determined by considering all sources of assistance, outside awards must be reviewed even after the initial aid award has been issued.
 It is the College's policy to remain within a student's calculated need and allow outside awards to lower the self-help (loan or work) portion of the aid award.

 Renewal of Aid: